aydenyipcs/Banking-System/README.md

 * Testing Framework: Jest

 ## Final Notes
-Hi, Andrew and Ming!
-I just wanted to say thank you for taking the time to interview me on Thursday, I enjoyed our conversations and it was an overall very pleasant experience.
-I'm incredibly grateful for this opportunity and I look forward to next steps!
+Hi Victor,

+Thank you for the opportunity to complete this assignment.
+Hope you are enjoying the weekend, and I look forward to the chance to meet you in the future!
+Please extend my regards to Andrew and Ming.
+It was an incredibly pleasant experience talking to them, and I truly appreciated the time they took to interview me.

+If you have any questions or need further clarifications, please feel free to reach out!

+All the best,
+Ayden